-This section is often used to explain how the area came to be the way it is, usually covering the last 50-100 years, which informs our understanding of present day issues and perhaps how to tackle them.
-The history of land use may help us understand the degree of ‘naturalness’ of the area, which in turn can inform thinking on the scope for restoration or rewilding.
-A section on current use of the area is usually useful too, where agricultural use could benefit and/or threaten the site through grazing or the use of pesticides, for example.
-The same might be true of recreational pressure.
+This section is often used to explain how the area came to be the way it is.
+It usually covers the last 50-100 years, which informs our understanding of present day issues and perhaps, how to tackle them.
+The history of land use may help us understand the degree of ‘naturalness’ of the area, which in turn can inform thinking on the scope of restoration or rewilding efforts.
+A section on current use of the area is usually useful too, for example by describing where agricultural use could benefit and/or threaten the site through grazing or the use of pesticides.
+The same might apply to recreational pressures.

-Looking to the future, it might be worthwhile to explore what potential the site has to provide ecosystem services such as flood storage or carbon sequestration.
+Looking at the future, it might be worthwhile to explore what potential the site has to provide ecosystem services such as flood storage or carbon sequestration.

 Links to additional information